Updated June 2021

 An application for a protection order can be made 1

-The application can be made without notice to the respondent 2 .
+The application can be made without notice to the other party2.
 However, this is an exception to the usual rule that both parties must have a chance to be heard by a judge before an order is made affecting them.
-Therefore, if the applicant is seeking an order without giving the respondent a copy of the application and the date it will be heard in court, the applicant must show that the matter is urgent or that special circumstances exist.
-Special circumstances would include a real risk of harm to the applicant, a child, or someone else if the applicant were required to give the respondent the usual notice.
+Therefore, if the applicant is seeking an order without giving the other party a copy of the application and the date it will be heard in court, the applicant must show that the matter is urgent or that special circumstances exist.
+Special circumstances would include a real risk of harm to you, a child, or someone else if you were required to give the other party the usual notice.

-However, an order made without notice may be changed, terminated, or set aside 3 at the request of the respondent, particularly if it is shown the applicant was not truthful or left out important information.
+However, an order made without notice may be changed, terminated, or set aside 3 at the request of the other party, particularly if it is shown the party who sought the protection order was not truthful or left out important information.
 Most types of Family Law Act orders may also be changed or terminated if circumstances change.
 4

 From whom can you be protected by a Family Law Act protection order?